NCSIST Albatross: Incidents

 The Albatross has crashed three times in 2012, 2013, and 2016.

 On Jan.
 24 2018, an Albatross crashed into the sea during a military exercise off of Taitung.
 Mechanical failure is suspected to be the cause of the crash.

 In May 2021 an Albatross was brought down in the waters off Taitung County by its control team after experiencing in-flight anomalies.
 The control crew made the decision not to risk civilian lives by attempting to return to the airport.
 This was believed to be the ninth crash of the Albatross since 2012.

-Variants

 Albatross II

 Albatross II is an improved model developed by NCSIST and GEOSAT aerospace & technology.
 Its range is increased with endurance, communications range, and payload also being increased.
 Unlike Albatross I, it has a synthetic aperture radar.
 It is compatible with Sky Sword missiles and 2.75in rockets.
 It has a reported range of 300km and a maximum loitering time of 16 hours.
 Artificial intelligence has also been introduced into the surveillance and tracking system.
+It was displayed at the Taipei Aerospace & Defense Technology Exhibition (TADTE) in 2023 and is approximately twice the size of Albatross I. At the 2025 TADTE it was displayed armed with NCSIST Mighty Hornet I loitering munitions.